The Whole Truth and Nothing But the Truth: Faithful and Controllable Dialogue Response Generation with Dataflow Transduction and Constrained Decoding: Introduction

 \section{Introduction}

-In a task-oriented dialogue system, response generation is naturally posed as a conditional language modeling problem: dialogue agents must produce a contextually appropriate natural language string conditioned on the history of user and agent utterances.
-But unlike many language generation problems, a good dialogue response generation model is not just a model of typical \emph{human} utterances in context.
+In a task-oriented dialogue system, response generation is naturally posed as a conditional language modeling problem: dialogue agents must produce a contextually appropriate natural language string conditioned on the history of the user and agent interaction.
+But unlike many language generation problems, a good dialogue response generation model is not (just) a model of typical human utterances in context.
 Instead, effective dialogue agents must balance fluent generation with a set of much stricter constraints.

 Consider the dialogue shown in \cref{fig:pull}.
-In the first turn of this dialogue, the user makes a request, the dialogue agent correctly translates it into a computation, here represented as a dataflow graph (\cref{fig:pull}a), and then accurately describes this computation's return value (\cref{fig:pull}b).
-But in the second step, the dialogue agent makes a mistake: perhaps because of a speech recognition error, it creates a meeting with \emph{Tara Smith} rather than \emph{Sarah Smith}.
-Simply describing the result of its action (\cref{fig:pull}c) might cause a user to incorrectly conclude that their request was completed successfully.
-Seeing this error, a system designer might wish to ensure that the dialogue agent instead echoes back to the user the details of the agent's action (\cref{fig:pull}d).
-This example highlights several of the challenges central to building real-world dialogue response generation systems.
+In turn (1) of this dialogue, the user makes a request, which the dialogue agent correctly translates into a computation---here represented as a dataflow graph (\cref{fig:pull}a) in the style of \citet{SMDataflow2020}.
+The agent now needs to accurately describe this computation's return value (namely, \texttt{5}).
+The wrong answer in \cref{fig:pull}b shows it instead describing a different value that happens to appear elsewhere in the dataflow graph.
+Turn (2) illustrates a more subtle risk: due to a speech recognition error, the agent has mistakenly created a meeting with \emph{Tara Smith} rather than \emph{Sarah Smith}.
+The wrong answer in \cref{fig:pull}c shows it describing this result too briefly, which might lead the user to assume that their request was completed successfully.
+To avoid confusion, a system designer might wish to ensure that the agent instead echoes back to the user the details of the agent's action.